-Working capital was \$72.2 million at August 2, 2008 and \$62.5 million at April 26, 2008.
+Working capital was \$81.7 million at November 1, 2008 and \$62.5 million at April 26, 2008.
 We have historically financed working capital needs through a combination of cash flow from operations and borrowings under bank credit agreements.

-Cash provided by operations for the first fiscal quarter of fiscal 2009 was \$3.7 million.
-Net income of \$9.7 million plus depreciation and amortization of \$6.0 million, the add-back of equity in net losses of equity investments, and stock-based compensation, less \$12.5 million in changes in net operating assets, and gain on sale of property and equipment generated the cash provided by operations.
+Cash provided by operations for the first six months of fiscal 2009 was \$15.7 million.
+Net income of \$21.9 million plus depreciation and amortization of \$12.0 million, the add-back of equity in net losses of equity investments, and stock-based compensation, less \$20.0 million in changes in net operating assets, and gain on sale of property and equipment, generated the cash provided by operations.

-The most significant drivers of the change in net operating assets were the increases in accounts receivable and inventories.
-These increases were partially offset by increases in customer deposits and accounts payable.
-The increase in accounts receivables was the result of higher billings during the quarter resulting from the higher level of net sales and an increase in days sales outstanding of approximately 10 days.
-When determining days sales outstanding, costs and estimated earnings in excess of profits, which is our key indicator, it increased by 11 days.
-The lengthening was adversely impacted by one large customer that negotiated an extension to pay approximately \$4 million after 2009 first fiscal quarter end.
-This money has been subsequently received.
-Days inventory outstanding also increased by nine days.
+The most significant drivers of the change in net operating assets for the first six months of fiscal 2009 were the increases in accounts receivable and inventories as of November 1, 2008 as compared to their levels at April 26, 2008.
+These increases were partially offset by increases in customer deposits, accounts payable and various other items.
+The increase in accounts receivables was the result of higher billings during the second quarter of fiscal 2009 resulting from the higher level of net sales and an increase in days sales outstanding of approximately four days.
+When determining days sales outstanding, costs and estimated earnings in excess of profits, which is our key indicator, it increased by five days as of November 1, 2008 as compared to April 26, 2008.
+Days inventory outstanding was relatively flat as compared to the end of fiscal year 2008.
 The increase in accounts payable corresponds to the increase in inventory.
 Other changes in net operating assets were not significant and generally related to the change in overall business during the quarter.
 Overall, changes in operating assets and liabilities can be impacted by the timing of cash flows on large orders as described above that can cause significant fluctuations in the short term.
 As a result of various initiatives underway, including changes in manufacturing, purchasing, collections and payment processes, we expect to continue improving our cash flow relative to sales and costs of goods.

-Cash used by investing activities of \$4.8 million for the first quarter of fiscal 2009 included \$7.5 million for purchases of property and equipment, which was offset by \$2.7 million of proceeds from the sale of property and equipment.
-During the first quarter of fiscal 2009, we invested approximately \$2.7 million in manufacturing equipment, \$0.6 million in product demonstration equipment, \$2.8 million in information systems infrastructure, including software, \$0.6 million in facilities, \$0.6 million in rental equipment and \$0.2 million in office equipment and various other items.
+Cash used by investing activities of \$14.1 million for the first six months of fiscal 2009 included \$16.6 million for purchases of property and equipment, which was offset by \$2.9 million of proceeds from the sale of property and equipment.
+During the first six months of fiscal 2009, we invested approximately \$4.6 million in manufacturing equipment, \$1.3 million in product demonstration equipment, \$6.3 million in information systems infrastructure, including software, \$2.2 million in facilities, \$1.7 million in rental equipment and \$0.3 million in office equipment and various other items.
 These investments were made to support our continued growth and to replace obsolete equipment.
-As of the end of the first quarter of fiscal 2009, capital expenditures were 4.6% of net sales.
+As of the end of the second quarter of fiscal 2009, capital expenditures were 5.0% of net sales.

-Cash used by financing activities of \$3.4 million for the first quarter of fiscal 2009 consisted of the dividend paid to shareholders of \$3.6 million on June 24, 2008, which was offset by option exercises and excess tax benefits from equity-based compensation.
+Cash used by financing activities of \$3.4 million for the first six months of fiscal 2009 consisted of the dividend paid to shareholders of \$3.6 million on June 24, 2008, which was offset by option exercises and excess tax benefits from equity-based compensation.

-Included in receivables as of August 2, 2008 was approximately \$3.9 million of retainage on long-term contracts, all of which is expected to be collected in one year.
+Included in receivables as of November 1, 2008 was approximately \$3.0 million of retainage on long-term contracts, all of which is expected to be collected in one year.